lumarama/foreachi/src/flutter/provider-cheatsheet.md

 ## Use Model in Widgets

-Now you can get access to registered models in any widget of your application.
-Some widgets can update model state, others consume it.
-Also the same widget can update and consume the model state at the same time.
+Now you can use registered models in any widget of your application.
+Some widgets can update model, others read it.
+A widget can also update and read the model at the same time.

 ```dart
 // widget that updates the model state